The Customer Is Always Right: Responding to Online Reviews

 Whether or not your brand sells products or services, chances are that clients and potential customers can find out about your company with a quick Google search.
-In fact, nearly 70 percent consult the internet prior to purchasing a product or service.
+In fact, 90% consumers read online reviews.

 From social media posts and Google My Business local listings to service review sites such as Yelp or TripAdvisor and product review sites such as Amazon and Consumer Reviews, customers have plenty of mediums to spread the word – good, bad or ugly – about the products and services they buy.